Asian Games 2018: 8 Lessons Learned

 Because to me, success is like math.
 In math, we learn about "Intersection Point" where a dot is crossed by two lines; one from the x-axis and one from the y-axis.

-The x-axis represents "Readiness" that consists of the effort that we put into whatever it is that we are pursuing - our goals.
+The x-axis represents "Readiness" which consists of the effort that we put into whatever it is that we are pursuing - our goals.

 The y-axis represents "Opportunity" that is constantly available.